control.flatsys.FlatSystem

 Base class for representing a differentially flat system.

 The FlatSystem class is used as a base class to describe differentially flat systems for trajectory generation.
 The output of the system does not need to be the differentially flat output.
+Flat systems are usually created with the flatsys factory function.

 Notes